 Some health workforce planning models assume that "productivity growth" may help to address any projected gap between the future demand and supply of health workers, but the sources of these productivity gains are often not well defined and vary across models.
 As pointed out by health economist Robert Evans, "the concept of 'productivity' is very simple in principle, but rather slippery to pin down in practice" (Evans, 2010).
 Following Evans, "at the most abstract level, productivity is a relationship between one or more inputs to a production process (in economic terms, 'factors of production') and one or more outputs from that process".
-In the health sector, the productivity of workers might therefore be measured by relating some volume of "inputs" (e.g. number of doctors in primary care or number of doctors, nurses and other workers in hospital) with some volume of "outputs" (e.g. number of doctor consultations or number of hospital discharges).
+In the health sector, the productivity of workers might therefore be measured by relating some volume of "inputs" (e.g. number of doctor consultations or number of hospital discharges).